 We are honored to have a fantastic committee who span across campus and provide multiple perspectives.
 Our diverse team provides the opportunity to have deep, meaningful conversations about creating a welcoming and affirming environment.
 It also assists with developing robust ways of addressing campus climate issues.
 We have undergraduate, graduate students, faculty and staff.
 We are honored and privileged to have the unique individuals on our committee!

-Deidre (De) Acker has been a UC employee for more than 28 years, working first at UC Santa Barbara for more than 17 years and then moving to UC Merced in 2007.
+De has been a UC employee for more than 30 years, working first at UC Santa Barbara for more than 17 years and then moving to UC Merced in 2007.
 "I'm very interested in creating and supporting inclusive environments for our increasingly diverse UC population."

 Acker held a variety of positions at UC Santa Barbara, including director of the UCSB Women’s Center for 12 years.
 She was one of the founding members of the campus' mediation program, served as co-president of the Professional Women’s Association, co-chair of the Chancellor's Committee on the Status of Women and managed the final stages of the creation of the lesbian, gay, bisexual, transgender student resource center.
 Acker is an alum of UC Santa Barbara.

 Assistant Professor of Quantitative Methods, Measurement, and Statistics

 Samantha Tetangco Ocena (she/her/hers) is a Filipino-American writer and teacher.
 She received her MFA from the University of New Mexico and is currently Associate Director of the Writing Program at the University of California Merced.
 Tetangco’s short stories, creative nonfiction, and poetry have appeared and are forthcoming in dozens of literary magazines and anthologies, most notably The Sun, Zone 3, Arc Poetry, Puerto del Sol, Phoebe, Foglifter, and others.